rwhitcroft/rwhitcroft.github.io/index.markdown

 <br/>

 # What Is This?
 This is the story of getting shellcode execution and a reverse shell on a hardened host in a well-managed (and well-funded) network.
-Additional odds and ends related to binary exploitation may also make an appearance.
+Additional odds and ends related to binary exploitation as well.

 <br/>
 <hr/>